druxt/druxt.js/docs/README.md

   details: The Site module brings decoupled Vue.js theming system to Drupal.
 ---

-> DruxtJS provides an easy connection to your Drupal JSON:API backend in your NuxtJS frontend application.
+> DruxtJS provides an easy connection between a Drupal JSON:API backend and NuxtJS frontend application.

 ## The Druxt component